TejeswarReddy03/Communi_Connect_Web_app/README.md

 You can then access the application by opening it in your web browser.
 You can change the port as per  your system.

+Note: Make sure you give origin of cors for socket.io(which is present in index.js of backend directory) same as the port in which frontend is running

 ## Features

 ### How to Use